 Many people choose to travel by car during the holidays, which has the highest fatality rate of any major form of transportation based on fatalities per passenger mile.
-In 2017, 329 people died on New Year's Day, 463 on Thanksgiving Day and 299 on Christmas Day, according to Injury Facts.
-Alcohol impairment was involved in about a third of the fatalities.
+Thanksgiving Day is the second most dangerous holiday to be driving, followed by New Year's Day and Christmas Day (4th of July is first).